mco-gh/pylearn/content/en/lessons/1 Welcome/_index.md

 </div>
 <div class="jp-InputArea jp-Cell-inputArea"><div class="jp-InputPrompt jp-InputArea-prompt">
 </div><div class="jp-RenderedHTMLCommon jp-RenderedMarkdown jp-MarkdownOutput" data-mime-type="text/markdown">
 <h2 id="Course-Description">Course Description<a class="anchor-link" href="#Course-Description">¶</a></h2><p>This course is primarily for beginners.
 In my experience, the best way to learn a programming language is to do something useful with it.
-This notebook describes the PyLearn course and the data analysis project we'll use to apply  your new skills throughout the course.</p>
+This notebook describes the PyLearn course and a simple project we'll use to apply  your new skills throughout the course.</p>
 </div>
 </div>
 </div>